Software-Engineering-Arena/SWE-Discussion/README.md

 - Discussions created by the assistant (`DiscussionEvent`)

 **Regular Updates**
-Leaderboard refreshes every Saturday at 00:00 UTC.
+Leaderboard refreshes weekly (Saturday at 00:00 UTC).

 **Community Submissions**
 Anyone can submit an assistant.
 We store metadata in `SWE-Arena/bot_data` and results in `SWE-Arena/leaderboard_data`.
 All submissions are validated via GitHub API.